Gregor Virant: Political career

 On 4 December, Virant was elected to the Slovenian National Assembly as the leader of the Gregor Virant's Civic List.
 On 21 December, with the votes of his list, the Slovenian Democratic Party, the Slovenian People's Party, New Slovenia and the Democratic Party of Pensioners of Slovenia, he became the Speaker of the Assembly, thus defeating the candidate of Positive Slovenia party, Maša Kociper.
 He succeeded Ljubo Germič.
 On 24 April, he was reelected as the leader of the party.

 After his party received only 1.2% of votes in European Parliament election, he resigned as party leader.

 Family life

 Virant is married and has two children.
 He is the son-in-law of the politician Miha Brejc.
-His cousin, Mija Janković, is married to Zoran Janković, the mayor of Ljubljana and leader of the Positive Slovenia party.
+His cousin, Mija Janković, is married to Zoran Janković, the mayor of Ljubljana and leader of the now dissolved Positive Slovenia party.